 Online Learning: Clean Power Programme

 These three online courses cover the opportunities and advantages of clean power, the tools needed to build a global low-carbon power sector and the challenges and solutions of the energy transition.
-Available online through our partner platform EdX, the courses are free to take, accessible from anywhere in the world and part of a Professional Certificate programme.
+Available online through EdX, the courses are free to take, accessible from anywhere in the world and part of a Professional Certificate programme.
 Each course should take approximately 2-5 hours per week, spread over 5-6 weeks.

 "The course systematically presents the interactions between clean power and climate change mitigation, political concerns, energy accessibility, as well as environmental benefits and public health.
 It explains the issue very clearly and has helped me see it from different perspectives."

 This course looks at how increasing greenhouse gases are warming the climate and what it means to decarbonise - reduce the greenhouse gas intensity of - the power sector.
 It also provides arguments in favour of decarbonisation, including ease of access to a secure and affordable energy supply and improvements to health and the environment, and considers the importance of political context.

 Creating a Pro-Renewables Environment

 This course provides the tools needed to build a low-carbon power sector around the world.
 By diving into the perspective of different players in the power sector - from investors through to utilities, regulators and project developers - you will be able to choose the right strategies, policies and other levers needed to incentivise a cleaner power mix in your own context.